Cardiopulmonary Resuscitation is widely known as CPR.

 Your CPR trainer will also discuss the Samaritan laws and your responsibility as a good citizen to help someone in distress.
 Moreover, they will also enlighten you about your liability concerns.

 Apart from the basics of CPR, you will also learn how to gain control of an unfortunate incident to provide the best possible care to a patient.
-Furthermore, this training also teaches you how to delegate and assign tasks while remaining calm and composed throughout the situation.
+Furthermore, this training teaches you how to delegate and assign tasks while remaining calm and composed.

-Cardiopulmonary Resuscitation (CPR) training also includes a few necessary steps that make use of specific techniques to save a life.
+Cardiopulmonary Resuscitation (CPR) training also includes a few necessary steps that use specific techniques to save a life.

 Hands-On Training